fzi-forschungszentrum-informatik/robot_folders/readme.txt

 Basic structure for creating a home directory on a robot.
-Includes handling different workspaces for different kinds of purposes/demos/projects.
+Supports handling different workspaces for different kinds of purposes/demos/projects.

-* The git repository consists of three folders:
+The git repository consists of three folders:

  bin       # Some useful scripts checkout  # The base dir for checking out different workspaces demos     # Folder for storing demo scripts

-* On robot systems if you want to have bin checkout and demos in your home folder run in repos base folder:
+Optional: On robot systems if you want to have bin, checkout and demos in your home folder run the following in repos base folder.
+You can also do this on a private existing home folder but we recommend to keep it in a subfolder then.

  #move the git file to your home folder
  cp -r .git ~